 The San Jose Diridon Station, Downtown Gilroy Station, and East Gilroy Station would generate indirect GHG emissions from purchased water consumed for facility restrooms, drinking fountains, landscaping, and other miscellaneous uses.
 Analysts calculated indirect GHG emissions from purchased water consumed by the HSR stations based on the building square footage, existing water consumption rates, and CalEEMod.
 The San Jose Diridon and Downtown Gilroy Stations consumed 1.9 million and 130,000 gallons of water per year, resulting in a consumption rate of 89 gallons/square foot/year and 49 gallons/square foot/year, respectively (McGuire 2017-2018).
-Since the Downtown Gilroy Station is currently a platform, the existing water rate (89 gallons/square foot/year) for the San Jose Diridon and in Gilroy.
+Since the Downtown Gilroy Station is currently a platform, the existing water rate (89 gallons/square foot/year) for the San Jose Diridon Station was assumed representative of the future project stations at San Jose Diridon and in Gilroy.
 This assumption is conservative, since the project stations would be LEED Platinum certified, which would reduce water consumption per square foot relative to the existing stations.